egeulgen/NOTATES/RNAseq_pipeline/instructions.md

 	--create-DAG
 ```

-The FASTA file names should be as follows:
+The FASTQ file names should be as follows:

 - `samplename_1.fastq.gz` and `samplename_2.fastq.gz`